ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO-Install-and-Configure-a-Shibboleth-IdP-v5.x-on-Debian-Ubuntu-Linux-with-Apache-+-Jetty.md

     sudo su -
     ```

-2. Create the Virtualhost file (**please pay attention: you need to edit this file and customize it, check the initial comment of the file**):
+2. Create the Virtualhost file:

     ``` text
     wget https://registry.idem.garr.it/idem-conf/shibboleth/IDP5/apache-conf/idp.example.org.conf -O /etc/apache2/sites-available/$(hostname -f).conf
     ```

+    (do not change `idp.example.org` with the FQDN of the IdP on the GitHub URL provided)

+3. Edit the Virtualhost file (**PLEASE PAY ATTENTION! you need to edit this file and customize it, check the initial comment of the file**):

+    ``` text
+    vim /etc/apache2/sites-available/$(hostname -f).conf
+    ```

-3. Enable the Apache2 virtual hosts created:
+4. Enable the Apache2 virtual hosts created:

     -   ``` text
         a2ensite $(hostname -f).conf